christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > @timpanaro2005genesis

-Other notable early work includes:
+Other notable early work includes

 > @housman1921application

+which is a frontal attack on the mechanical aspects of Lachmann's method.

 Introductions to the practice of textual criticism include: